Claudia has been writing recipes online for many years. She enjoys coming up with unique and tasty dishes, especially sweet treats.

 We are ice cream lovers in our house, and every so often I have a special night with an ice cream sundae bar.
 The last time we had our treat night I included this awesome chocolate orange fudge sauce.
 It turned out even better than I had hoped it would, and everyone was back for seconds.

-*Note that the cook time includes cooling time of at least 30 minutes.
+Note: The cook time includes the cooling time of at least 30 minutes.

 - 2 cups (12 ounces) semisweet chocolate chips